onfido/castor-tokens/CONTRIBUTING.md

 It generates design values (incl. "night" mode), then builds release and debug AARs with Gradle.

+### Preview locally

+You can preview an example generated of base and theme tokens with:

+    npm run preview

 ## Publish new version

 Only maintainers of this repository are allowed to make releases.